KIPAC/MACSS/docs/part_6.md

 2. apply the same methodology to a sample of object that we do not have reference redshifts for.
 3. consider the systematic different between the test sample and the broader sample and how we might account for those.

+Open the notebook `nb/Project_Part6.ipynb` to find a notebook you can work on this second part of the project in.